earth3300/ec01/README.md

 # EC01

 This package attempts to pull together the files and directory structure needed to run a community of between 150 and 450 people.
 It is not intended for a community or set of people numbering 5,000 and up.
-By using the directory structure and static files as much as possible before a database is invoked, this makes this configuration readable by a lower level of tech.
+By using the directory structure and static files as much as possible before a database is invoked, this makes this configuration readable by a lower level of technology.
 That is, anything that can view an image or a view and edit a text file can use this system, without the need for a database set up on the system.
 This is by design.

 ## Configuration